sillsdev/giza-py/README.md

 ```
 python3 giza.py --source <src_path> --target <trg_path> --lexicon <output_path>
 ```
+The lexicon is extracted as a tab-separated text file.
 The score for each word pair is the maximum probability from the direct and inverse alignment model.